Description

 Tracking and Identification in the United Kingdom Counter Drone Systems Market

 Once a drone is detected, tracking and identification systems monitor its movement.
 Machine learning and advanced algorithms help classify the drone as friendly or hostile.
-These systems assess the drone’s trajectory and behavior, and when possible, identify the operator.
+These systems assess the drone’s trajectory and behavior and, when possible, identify the operator.
 This information helps authorities make quick and accurate decisions to reduce risks.
+In addition, real-time tracking improves response speed.
+As a result, situational awareness is enhanced.
+Therefore, intelligent analytics play a critical role in threat assessment.

 Neutralization Methods: Non-Kinetic and Kinetic Solutions